WillSplaine/COMP3016-OPENGL/README.md

 ### Run the Project
 #### To run, open the Comp3016Remake.sln found in the GitHub, and run the project.
+#### Or open the Game folder inside the Submission Folder, double click the exe file.

 #### To move around the the use of the W,A,S,D keys will allow you to move in each direation (W = Forward, A = Left, S = Backwards, D = Right) These movements can be used at the same time to achieve a combination AKA W+A = 45 degrees forward
 #### To look around, the use of the mouse allows the player to look wherever they wish